The Undercurrent of the Dallas Startup Ecosystem

 Opportunity Cost

-The answer lies in the economic term “opportunity cost”.
+The answer lies in the economic concept of opportunity cost.
 Think about your decision to read this article.
-Instead, you could have been meerkating, sleeping, swiping left/right, or anything else.
-The opportunity cost of reading this article is passing up whatever activity you think is your best alternative.
-Because of resource scarcity, whenever you make a decision, you must pass up another opportunity.
+Instead, you could be checking email, doomscrolling, watching a show, taking a nap, or doing anything else.
+The opportunity cost of reading this article is giving up whatever activity you consider your best alternative.
+Because time and attention are scarce resources, every decision means passing up something else.

 The opportunity cost of launching or joining a startup (full-time) is likely a good-paying job.
 This is true for all cities, right?
 But in Dallas, the opportunity cost is likely the highest in the nation because of the aforementioned QLUs.
 Restated, workers in Dallas making a decision to go into a startup are potentially giving up more QLUs than a similar person in California or New York.
 In Dallas, why risk it?